 On the other hand, the second option is followed mainly by institutional investors.
 It entails collecting many ETF shares to design a creation unit that he can exchange for underlying securities.
 When these shares are redeemed, the creation unit is dismantled, post which the redeemer gets these securities.

 The creation and redemption process takes place at the backend.
 However, it is incredibly crucial.
-It offers numerous benefits for ETF investors, which include lower fees, liquidity, and tax efficiency.
+It offers numerous benefits for ETF investors, including lower fees, liquidity, and tax efficiency.

 Unlike Mutual Funds, ETFs have a bid/ask spread.
 However, they still charge low fees because APs manage their transactions instead of portfolio managers.